Pierre Robin sequence: Prognosis

 Children affected with PRS usually reach full development and size.
 However, it has been found internationally that children with PRS are often slightly below average size, raising concerns of incomplete development due to chronic hypoxia related to upper airway obstruction as well as lack of nutrition due to early feeding difficulties or the development of an oral aversion.
 However, the general prognosis is quite good once the initial breathing and feeding difficulties are overcome in infancy.
 Most PRS babies grow to lead a healthy and normal adult life.

 The most important medical problems are difficulties in breathing and feeding.
 Affected infants very often need assistance with feeding, for example needing to stay in a lateral (on the side) or prone (on the tummy) position which helps bring the tongue forward and opens up the airway.
 Babies with a cleft palate will need a special cleft feeding device (such as the Haberman Feeder).
 Infants who are unable to take in enough calories by mouth to ensure growth may need supplementation with a nasogastric tube.
 This is related to the difficulty in forming a vacuum in the oral cavity related to the cleft palate, as well as to breathing difficulty related to the posterior position of the tongue.
-Given the breathing difficulties that some babies with PRS face, they may require more calories to grow (as working of breathing is somewhat like exercising for an infant).
+Given the breathing difficulties that some babies with PRS face, they may require more calories to grow (as the work of breathing is like a form of exercise for the infant).
 Infants, when moderately to severely affected, may occasionally need nasopharyngeal cannulation, or placement of a nasopharyngeal tube to bypass the airway obstruction at the base of the tongue. in some places, children are discharged home with a nasopharyngeal tube for a period of time, and parents are taught how to maintain the tube.
 Sometimes endotracheal intubation or tracheostomy may be indicated to overcome upper respiratory obstruction.
 In some centers, a tongue lip adhesion is performed to bring the tongue forward, effectively opening up the airway.
 Mandibular distraction can be effective by moving the jaw forward to overcome the upper airway obstruction caused by the posterior positioning of the tongue.

 Given that some children with PRS will have Stickler syndrome, it is important that children with PRS be evaluated by an optometrist or ophthalmologist.
 Because the retinal detachment that sometimes accompanies Stickler syndrome is a leading cause of blindness in children, it is very important to recognize this diagnosis.